brajeshwar/brajeshwar.github.io/_posts/2004/2004-03-19-flash-development-e-learning-usability.md

----
-layout: post
-title: Flash Development, e-Learning, Usability
+# Flash Development, e-Learning, Usability
----

 Some of the comments, discussions, notes here are old, addressed and rectified but still it is worth the re-read.
 This is rather an excerpt  from a discussion between a Flash Developer and some Top-Decision-Maker (the discussion is more biased towards e-learning but then it is applicable to most Flash development work).